Finite type coarse expanding conformal dynamics: Examples of metric finite type systems

 \begin{defn} Elements $U_1, U_2 \in \mathbf{U}$ are said to be {\em orbit isomorphic} provided there exists $U \in \mathbf{U}$, $k_1, k_2 \in \N$, and a homeomorphism $\psi: U_1 \to U_2$ such that $f^{k_i}: U_i \to U, i=1,2$ and $f^{ k_2} \circ \psi = f^{k_1}$.
 The map $\psi$ is called an {\em orbit isomorphism}. \end{defn}

 For example, if $f^{\ell}: U_1 \to U_2$ is a homeomorphism, then $U_1$ and $U_2$ are orbit isomorphic.
-Similarly, if $f^{k_i}: U_i \to U, i=1,2$ are homeomorphisms, then $U_1$ and $U_2$ are orbit equivalent.
+Similarly, if $f^{k_i}: U_i \to U, i=1,2$ are homeomorphisms, then $U_1$ and $U_2$ are orbit isomorphic.
+Recall that $|U|=n$ means that $U\in\UUU_n$.
 It is easily verified that in the definition of orbit isomorphism, one may replace $U$ with $f^{|U|}(U) \in \UUU_0$ i.e., one may assume that $U \in \UUU_0$.
 It follows easily that the relation of being orbit isomorphic is an equivalence relation.
 By definition, distinct elements of $\UUU_0$ are never orbit isomorphic.

 The proof of the following lemma is straightforward.